 If the Reliability Settings are set at too high a level, prices faced by consumers will be unnecessarily high in that a greater level of reliability than that deemed appropriate under the Reliability Standard will be incentivised.
-Market participants may also be exposed to an unnecessary level of high price volatility.
+Market participants will also likely be exposed to an unnecessary level of high price volatility.